 James Womack and Dan Jones are the founders of the Lean Enterprise Institute and the Lean Enterprise Academy (UK), respectively.
 Their book, Lean Thinking: Banish Waste and Create Wealth in Your Corporation, is considered by some to be the bible of Lean manufacturing.
-It was originally published in 1996 based on their in-depth study of Toyota’s fabled Toyota Production System (TPS).
-Philip Caldwell, Chairman and CEO of Ford from 1980-1985, said of the book, “Truly remarkable...The most comprehensive, instructive, mind-stretching and provocative analysis of any major industry I have ever known.”
+It was initially published in 1996 based on their in-depth study of Toyota’s fabled Toyota Production System (TPS).

 Lean Thinking lays out the five Lean manufacturing principles: value, value streams, flow, pull, and perfection.
+Of course, these principles apply to organizations far beyond manufacturing.
 Here’s some insight into what Womack and Jones meant by each.

-The Lean approach begins with a detailed understanding of what value the customer assigns to product and services.
-This is what determines what the customer will pay.
+The Lean continuous improvement approach begins with a detailed understanding of what value the customer assigns to products and services.
+This determines what the customer will pay.
 Establishing value allows organizations to create a top-down target price.
 The cost to produce the products and services is then determined.
-The organization focuses on eliminating waste so that they can deliver the value the customer expects at the highest level of profitability.
+The organization focuses on eliminating waste so that it can deliver the value the customer expects at the highest level of profitability.

-The value stream is the totality of the product’s entire life-cycle from the raw materials through to the customer’s use of, and eventual disposal of, the product.
+The value stream is the totality of the product’s entire life-cycle from the raw materials through to the customer’s use of and eventual disposal of the product.
 In order to eliminate waste, the ultimate goal of Lean, there must be an accurate and complete understanding of the value stream.
 Processes are examined to determine what value is added.
-Steps, materials, features, and movement that do not add value are eliminated.
-According to Womack and Jones, value stream mapping will almost always reveal three types of
+Steps, materials, features, and movements that do not add value are eliminated.
+According to Womack and Jones, value stream mapping will almost always reveal three types of waste.

-- Many steps will be found to unambiguously create value.
+- Many steps will be found to create value unambiguously.

 - Many other steps will be found to create no value but to be unavoidable with current technologies and production assets.